pp2112/String-Matching/readme.txt

 To run the Demo file, navigate to the bin folder and run "java demo.Demo" in terminal.
 The code is structured into several packages as mentioned below:

--  The "interfaces" package consists of the API method signatures as defined in the spec.
+-The "interfaces" package consists of the API method signatures as defined in the spec.
--  The "concrete_implementation" package consists of the interface implementation of the StringMatcher
--  The "data_structures package" consists of the data structure implementations used for this task.
+-The "concrete_implementation" package consists of the interface implementation of the StringMatcher -The "data_structures package" consists of the data structure implementations used for this task.
--  The "demo" package consists of the Demo.java file which consists of the test runs provided at the end of the task.
+-The "demo" package consists of the Demo.java file which consists of the test runs provided at the end of the task.
--  the "tests" package consists of some JUnit tests which test the correctness of the basic functionality.
+-The "tests" package consists of some JUnit tests which test the correctness of the basic functionality.

 Design Choices: